openenergymonitor/emonbase/docs/rfm69-spi.md

             pubchannels = ToEmonCMS,
 ```

-This configuration is included by default on the latest emonSD image.
+This configuration is included by default on the latest emonSD image (`emonSD-10Nov22` onwards).

+## Enable SPI

+The SPI interface on on the RaspberryPi must be enabled to use the RFM69 SPI, this is enabled by default on the latest emonSD image (`emonSD-10Nov22` onwards) and will be automatically enabled to older images by running 'Full Update' in Admin>Update.
+To manually enable SPI connect via SSH and run `sudo raspi-config` and select `SPI` under `Interface Options`.
+Or alterantivly uncomment `dtparam=spi=on` in `/boot/config.txt`.

 ## Radio encryption key